pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 A BLS curve {{BLS02}} is another instantiations of pairings proposed in 2002.
 Similar to BN curves, a pairing over BLS curves constructs optimal Ate pairings.

-A BLS curve is elliptic curves E and E' parameterized by some well chosen integer t.
+A BLS curve is elliptic curves E and E' parameterized by a well chosen integer t.
-E is defined over a finite field F\_p by an equation of the form E: y^2 = x^3 + b, and its twisted curve of order 6, E': y^2 = x^3 + b', is defined in the same way as BN curves.
+E is defined over a finite field F\_p by an equation of the form E: y^2 = x^3 + b, and its twisted curve, E': y^2 = x^3 + b', is defined in the same way as BN curves.
 In contrast to BN curves, E(F\_p) does not have a prime order.
 Instead, its order is divisible by a large parameterized prime r and denoted by h * r with cofactor h.
 The pairing will be defined on the r-torsions points.